SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 - They increase the number of feedback cycles
 - They capitalize on natural human energy
 - They reduce the cost of context-switching
-- They yield frequent progress which gives the incredible feeling of flow
+- They yield frequent progress, which gives the incredible feeling of flow
-- They ensure that the changes can't be disastrous, since the project is known to have been in a good state very recently
+- They ensure that the changes can't be disastrous since the project is known to have been in a good state very recently

-The focus on short iterations and rapid feedback is one of the very best results of the Agile revolution.
+The focus on short iterations and rapid feedback is one of the the Agile revolution's very best results.

 ---